Fremantle Stuff > people >

 William Temple Graham (1795-1841) arrived on board the Warrior, 12 March 1830, with his wife, Harriet.
 He was formerly a captain with the Royal African Corps.
 He was granted permission to act as a public notary and also practised as a solicitor in the colony.
 In 1830 he was appointed coroner and Justice of the Peace but resigned in 1832 due, Statham reports, to 'quarrels'.
 Graham took up land in the Leschenault area.

-Graham named his Fremantle home Richmond House, apparently giving rise to the name of that locality, which later became one of the four wards of the town of East Fremantle.
-He may be even better known, however, due to his role as a second in the colony's only fatal duel, between William Nairne Clark, a solicitor, and George French Johnson, a merchant, on 18 August 1832, when Clark's shot was (24 hours later) fatal to Johnson.
+Graham may perhaps be best known due to his role as a second in the colony's only fatal duel, between William Nairne Clark, a solicitor, and George French Johnson, a merchant, on 18 August 1832, when Clark's shot was (24 hours later) fatal to Johnson.